 This is a semi-permanent change that, although easily reversible, once the passenger seat has been raised, 6’+ tall passengers may not “fit” in the car, especially when the convertible top is closed (likewise, if the driver’s seat has been raised).

-MGSF has an additional tip for those with the Miata RF, that probably isn’t applicable to the GT hardtop, but I’m addending it to the article anyways:
+MGSF has two additional tips(first one for those with the Miata RF), that I’m addending it to the article:

 - On the RF, raising the rear of the seat rails more than about 1½” (I did all the work with the top retracted) caused contact between the top of the seat back and the closed hardtop, [so test first before finalizing the job].